Blotch3D/Blotch3D/README.md

 handle being called at a variable rate.

 You can also specify a delegate to the BlSprite constructor.
-The delegate will be executed every frame.
+The delegate will also be executed every frame.
 The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.

 A single-threaded application would have all its code in the overridden methods or delegates.
-If you are developing a multithreaded program, then you would probably want to reserve the 3D thread only for tasks that access 3D hardware resources.
+If you are developing a multithreaded program, then you would probably want to reserve the 3D thread (the overrides) only for tasks that access 3D hardware resources.
 When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to the 3D thread with BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking, which will be executed within one frame time.

 You can use a variety of methods to draw things in FrameDraw.
-Blotch3D provides methods to draw text and textures in 2D (just draw them after all 3D objects have been drawn so they aren't overwritten by them).
 Sprites are drawn with the BlSprite.Draw method.
 When you draw a sprite, all its subsprites are also drawn.
 So, oftentimes you may want to have a "Top" sprite that holds other sprites, and call the Draw method of the Top sprite to cause the other sprites to be drawn.
-You can also draw things using MonoGame methods.
+There are also methods to draw text and textures in 2D (just draw them after all 3D objects have been drawn so they aren't overwritten by them).
+You can also draw things using the lower-level MonoGame methods.
 For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.

 BlWindow3D derives from MonoGame's "Game" class, so you can also override other Game class overridable methods.
 Just be sure to call the base method from within a Game class overridden method.
-On Microsoft Windows, you can also add window event handlers to BlWindow3D.WindowForm.
+On Microsoft Windows, you can also better control the window and add window event handlers with the associated Windows 'Forms' object, BlWindow3D.WindowForm.

 Because multiple windows are not conducive to some of the supported platforms, MonoGame, and thus Blotch3D, do not support more than one 3D window.
-(You can create any number of other, non-3D windows you like.)
-You can *create* multiple 3D windows, but MonoGame does not support them correctly (input sometimes goes to the wrong window) and in certain situations will crash.
+You can *create* multiple 3D windows, but MonoGame does not handle them correctly (input sometimes goes to the wrong window and in certain situations will crash).
 If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
+You can, of course, create any number of non-3D windows you like.

 Officially, MonoGame must create the 3D window, and does not allow you to specify an existing window to use as the 3D window.
 There are some